hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 **Staging** has another really good feature: it has CRT filters that don't look like your dog's vomit.
 They are really great, and I'm happy because I don't have a CRT display.

 Another reason I chose **Dosbox Staging** is that this fork seemed the best for spending my time **in** DOS.
-You see, **Dosbox** can be used as an environment for running old programs and games; you don't need to use the DOS CLI.
+You see, **Dosbox** can be used as an environment for running old programs and games, you don't need to use the DOS CLI.
 But that would go against the experience I aimed to achieve.

-If you want to use **Dosbox**, you're lucky; every distro and its grandmothers have it in their package repository. **Dosbox Staging** is another beast; the best way to use it is to download it and add the binary to your path.
+If you want to use **Dosbox**, you're lucky, every distro and its grandmothers have it in their package repository. **Dosbox Staging** is another beast, the best way to use it is to download it and add the binary to your path.

 So the time has come (again) to get **Ansible** out of my pocket and start the automation.
 I created a role that downloads and unzips **Staging** to `/opt`, then creates a symlink in `/usr/local/bin` pointing to the binary.
-If you think I chose the wrong folders, there is no need for a fistfight; please write a passionate letter about it, and we will keep it in the refrigerator.
+If you think I chose the wrong folders, there is no need for a fistfight, please write a passionate letter about it, and we will keep it in the refrigerator.

 For my efforts I got this:

 ![Dosbox first start](dosbox-first.png)

-No need to panic; it only needs a little configuration.
+No need to panic, it only needs a little configuration.

 ## Dosbox configuration